uhppoted/uhppote-core/README.md

 #### `SetListener`

-Sets the IPv4 address of the host to receive events from the controller.
+Sets the IPv4 address and port of the host to receive events from the controller, as well as the auto-send interval (the auto-send interval is the interval at which the controller will repeatedly send the most recent event).

 #### `GetTime`